Can India be a Geek Nation?

-On the surface there is no answer for this question because we are not aware of a lot that is happening in the country beyond our own little cocoons.
+On the surface, there is no answer to this question because we are not aware of a lot that is happening in the country beyond our own little cocoons.
 So if I am a software geek, I probably know a bit of good core research work happening in that field but am almost blind to the rest of the fields.
-Media of course does not think it is important for them to focus on these areas, sometimes they are kept away by the research agencies themselves and most of the times they do not choose to cover them as they hardly make sensational news.
+Media, of course, does not think it is important for them to focus on these areas.
+Sometimes they are kept away by the research agencies themselves and most of the times they do not choose to cover them as they hardly make sensational news.

-One underlying theme that she uncovers in all her rendezvous is that geeks in this nation are working towards solving the problems that this country and its large population face, specially the ones below poverty line be it the scientists working on breaking the tuberculosis code or the space scientists trying to provide basics like telephone and education to the masses at very low price through the satellite technology.
-She also discovers that the cost of research in India, in all the spaces she visited for this book, is a fraction of what it would cost in the west.
+One underlying theme that she uncovers in all her rendezvous for Geek Nation is that geeks in this nation are working towards solving the problems that this country and its large population face.
+They especially focus on the problems for those below the poverty line.
+Take for example the scientists working on breaking the tuberculosis code or the space scientists trying to provide basics like telephone and education to the masses at a very low price through the satellite technology.
+She also discovers that the cost of research in India, in all the spaces she visited for this book.
+Every time is a fraction of what it would cost in the west.

-She introduces people not only through their names, designations, organizations and the work they are doing, but also sketches a portrait for you to imagine the person.
-At another level she has drawn the geek map of the country, she introduces you to the research centers that may be just names to you, she puts people, purpose and context of these centers and you kind of know them a bit and respect them a lot more.
+She introduces people not only through their names, designations, organizations and the work they are doing like a true journalist.
+She also sketches a portrait for you to imagine the person.
+At another level, she has drawn the geek map of India.
+She introduces you to the research centers that may be just the names to you.
+She puts people, purpose, and context of these centers.
+And you kind of know them a bit and respect them a lot more.
 She takes you to IIT Delhi, IT companies both the big ones and the garage ones, banana and other plants research centers, Sanskrit research center, brain research centers working on technologies to identify criminals, Geek city being built in Lavasa, UID project, Open research model combining various fields to solve a huge problem of tuberculosis and space research centers.

 Buy Geek Nation by Angela Saini from Amazon India or Amazon US